ebruakcn/ebruakcn/README.md

 <h3 align="center">A passionate frontend developer</h3>
+<p>I am a computer engineering graduate.
+My biggest dream while studying this department was to be a game programmer.
+Right now I want to progress in the web field.
+I want to do fun things in this field and develop.
+Of course, I would like to be a game programmer one day.</p>
 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning JavaScript, React
 - 👯 I’m looking to collaborate on ...